SenseLogic/SPARK/README.md

 Spark is implemented in the [Phoenix](https://github.com/senselogic/PHOENIX) language, which allows to develop modular PHP code with a readable and concise JavaScript-like syntax.

+### Long term maintenability

+While Spark uses several tools to enhance the developer productivity, they are not required to maintain the code, as the generated PHP files are identical to hand-crafted code and have absolutely no external dependencies.

 ## Microframework

 It provides **base functions** for :